-Mean and cool, huge but comfortable, the new Breitling Avenger Blackbird limited edition “tactical” three-hander offers you a COSC-certified version of a mass-produced automatic movement packed into a feather-light titanium body with its machine-brushed surface blacked with a special carbonization technique.
-What more can one desire from such a manly time measuring device?
+Mean and cool, huge but comfortable, the Breitling Avenger Blackbird limited edition “tactical” three-hander offers you a COSC-certified version of a mass-produced automatic movement packed into a feather-light titanium body with its machine-brushed surface blacked with a special carbonization technique.
+What more can one desire from such a manly time-measuring device?

-Mostly known for its mirror-polished, often blingy timekeepers, the Swiss maker of luxury watches also happen to make a not so famous line of tactical-style watches.
-Sold as limited edition versions of their more popular models and offered either in steel or in titanium, they usually have at least one thing in common: the gadgets sport an intimidating matte black finish that not only makes them look extremely cool, but also does a good job in protecting their owners from being spotted by an enemy sniper.
+Mostly known for its mirror-polished, often blingy timekeepers, Breitling also happens to make a not-so-famous line of tactical-style watches.
+Sold as limited edition versions of their more popular models and offered either in steel or titanium, they usually have at least one thing in common: the gadgets sport an intimidating matte black finish that not only makes them look extremely cool but also does a good job in protecting their owners from being spotted by an enemy sniper.

-Unlike the military-styled Chronomat Airborne 30th Anniversary 41/44 that the Swiss brand has released back in April, the new Avenger Blackbird is offered in a deliberately oversized body.
-With its black body whole 48 millimeters in diameter, the device will require a really strong hand to look good at (at least, if you don’t plan to wear it above your M65 jacket the way WWI pilots strapped their huge timepieces on their bomber jacket sleeves).
+Unlike the military-styled Chronomat Airborne 30th Anniversary 41/44 that they have released back in April 2014, the Avenger Blackbird is offered in a deliberately oversized body.
+With its black body whole 48 millimeters in diameter, the device will require a strong hand to look good at (at least, if you don’t plan to wear it above your M65 jacket the way WWI pilots strapped their huge timepieces on their bomber jacket sleeves).

 Still, XXL-sized cases have their advantages, too.
 As it comes out, it is all in proportions.

-The first of all, you not only get a huge dial opening with oversized elements that bear enough lume of them enough to easily read time in any lighting conditions, but also keep that rugged-looking unidirectional rotating bezel wide enough for a set of huge Arabic numerals on it.
+First of all, you not only get a huge dial opening with oversized elements that bear enough Superluminova of them enough to easily read time in any lighting conditions but also keep that rugged-looking unidirectional rotating bezel wide enough for a set of huge Arabic numerals on it.

 The second advantage is, of course, the usability of the setting crown.
 While watchmakers always have to find a sweet spot between the crown’s ergonomics and its relative size to the timekeeper’s body, in this particular case they simply had to make it look “good” and it automatically became large enough to be manipulated even by gloved hands (well, I am still not talking about ski gloves here).